InfraredAces/docusaurus-test/README.md

 </p>

 <p>
-  GP2040-CE (Community Edition) is a gamepad firmware for the Raspberry Pi Pico and other boards based on the RP2040 microcontrollers that combines multiplatform compatibility, low latency and a rich feature set to provide endless customization possibilities without sacrificing performance.
+  GP2040-CE (Community Edition) is a gamepad firmware for the Raspberry Pi Pico and other boards based on the RP2040 microcontrollers that combines multi-platform compatibility, low latency and a rich feature set to provide endless customization possibilities without sacrificing performance.
 </p>

 <p>